Helping Global Transition To Low Carbon Future

 To ensure the long-term viability of Tiehm’s buckwheat within and near Rhyolite Ridge, we have evaluated a broad range of protection and management measures to maintain and uplift the species.
 In developing these options, Ioneer consulted with experts who have studied other buckwheat species in Nevada, and who are familiar with similar conservation plans in the Western U.S.

-HOW IONEER IS PROTECTING TIEHM’S BUCKWHEAT
+PROTECTING TIEHM’S BUCKWHEAT

 ESTABLISHING A PROTECTION PLAN